fuzziqersoftware/resource_dasm/README.md

         decoded properly, since the original data contains 16-bit values for each channel and the output BMP file has less-precise 8-bit channels.

-If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.
+If resource_dasm fails to convert a resource, or doesn't know how to, it will attempt to decode the resource using the corresponding TMPL (template) resource if it exists.
+If there's no appropriate TMPL, the TMPL is corrupt, or the TMPL can't decode the resource, resource_dasm will produce the resource's raw data instead.

 Most of the decoder implementations in resource_dasm are based on reverse-engineering existing software and pawing through the dregs of old documentation, so some rarer types of resources probably won't work yet.
 However, I want this project to be as complete as possible, so if you have a resource that you think should be decodable but resource_dasm can't decode it, send it to me (perhaps by attaching to a GitHub issue) and I'll try my best to make resource_dasm understand it.